[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 그럼 시작할게요!

-The aspirated sounds are difficult to pronounce correctly even for those who have learned Korean for a long time.
+The aspirated sounds are tricky to pronounce correctly, even for those who have learned Korean for a long time.

 So let’s get it right.